jarviscanada/jarvis_data_eng_JayminPatel/README.md

 ## Professional Experiences

+**Application Developer, National Bank of Canada (Jan 2022 - June 2022)**: Experience in Amazon Web Service (AWS) provisioning and good knowledge of AWS service like IAM, Cloud Watch, S3, ElasticLoad-balancers.
+- Used AWS Cloud watch as a monitoring tool to check the health status oth virtual instances.
+Created lambda that read CloudWatch logs and store in S3 bucket using Python also Build S3 bucket and managed policies for S3 bucket and used S3 bucket for storage and backup on AWS.
+- Created scripts in Python which integrated with Amazon API to control instance operation.
+- Managed and Maintain code repository in Git, improved practices of branching and code merge for custom needs of development team.

-**Software Developer, Jarvis (Oct 2021-January 2022)**: Work as a Data Engineer in an Aglie/Scrum environment to develop and implement solutions to various problems within the Jarvis team.
+**Software Developer, Jarvis (Oct 2021 - Jan 2022)**: Work as a Data Engineer in an Aglie/Scrum environment to develop and implement solutions to various problems within the Jarvis team.
 Designed and implemented various software project and service-side application, hands on development experience with Python, Java, SQL, Linux, and deployment using Git and Docker.

 **Software Developer, L & T Infotech (2017 - 2020)**: Designed the web application using Python on Django web framework to make it extensible and flexible.
 Used the model view controller (mvc) framework to build modular and maintainable applications.
 Designed and developed the UI of the website using HTML,CSS and JavaScript.
 Created Django class based Rest API for the application.
 Used JavaScript for validations of all the web pages in the application.
 Designed data management system using SQL.
 Wrote python modules to extract/load asset data from the SQL source database.
 Performed database operations and queries using SQL.